 Health and Safety Code 11364 HS California’s “possession of drug paraphernalia” law is closely related to a couple of other California drug offenses.

 Health and Safety Code 11364.5 HS

-If guilty of this offense, the owner does not face criminal penalties but stands to lose his/her California business license or permit.
-Additionally, any drug paraphernalia will be seized by and forfeited to the state.22
+If guilty of this offense, the owner does not face criminal penalties but stands to lose their California business license or permit.
+Additionally, any drug paraphernalia will be

 Health and Safety Code 11364.7 HS